NVIDIA-Merlin/publications/2021_acm_recsys_transformers4rec/experiments_reproducibility_commands.md

 DATA_ROOT_PATH=~/transformers4rec_paper_preproc_datasets_public
 ```

-3) Git clone the [Transformers4Rec](https://github.com/NVIDIA-Merlin/Transformers4Rec) repo checkout to the code version at the tag [recsys2021](https://github.com/NVIDIA-Merlin/Transformers4Rec/tree/recsys2021): `git recsys2021`
+3) Git clone the [Transformers4Rec](https://github.com/NVIDIA-Merlin/Transformers4Rec) repo checkout to the code version at the tag [recsys2021](https://github.com/NVIDIA-Merlin/Transformers4Rec/tree/recsys2021): `git checkout recsys2021`
-4) Go to the project root path: `cd Transformers4Rec/`
+4) Create a `conda` environment and install the library dependencies, according to the instructions [here](https://github.com/NVIDIA-Merlin/Transformers4Rec/tree/recsys2021/hf4rec)
-5) Create a `conda` environment and install the library dependencies, according to the instructions [here](https://github.com/NVIDIA-Merlin/Transformers4Rec/tree/recsys2021/hf4rec)
+5) Go to the project root path: `cd Transformers4Rec/` and run `pip install -r requirements.txt`
 6) Run the command of one of the following experiment groups (dataset, algorithm) to reproduce paper results.
 P.s.
 The reported numbers in the paper are the average of the metrics of 5 runs with different random seeds (`--seed`).
-7) When you run the commands, it will be generated within `--output_dir` CSV files with the metrics for each evaluation time window and also the Average Over Time (AOT) metrics reported in the paper.
+7) When you run the commands, CSV files with the metrics for each evaluation time window and also the Average Over Time (AOT) metrics reported in the paper will be generated within `--output_dir`
-8) You can chech the metrics plots with Tensorboard (logs saved in the output dir) and with [Weights & Biases](http://wandb.ai/) service (with a free account).
+8) You can check the metrics plots with Tensorboard (logs saved in the output dir) and with [Weights & Biases](http://wandb.ai/) service (with a free account).
 For that you need to install wandb (`pip install wandb`) and run `wandb login` to provide your authentication key.
 The run stats and plots will be saved to the `huggingface` project on W&B service by default.

 ## Hardware environment
-All neural-based models were trained for the paper experiments using a single GV100 GPU with 32 GB RAM, except the baseline Session k-NN models (V-SkNN, STAN and VSTAN) which use only CPUs.
+All neural-based models trained on a single GV100 GPU with 32 GB RAM, except the baseline Session k-NN models (V-SkNN, STAN and VSTAN) trained only on CPUs.

 # REES46 ECOMMERCE DATASET